-The Board delegates certain matters by board resolution, by terms of reference for committees of the Board or by power of attorney to specific individuals to act on behalf of the Board in respect of certain matters.
+The Board may delegate certain matters by Board resolution, by terms of reference for committees of the Board or by power of attorney to specific an individual to act on behalf of the Board in respect of certain matters.
 Where the Board delegates authority it shall monitor the exercise of this delegated authority.
 The Board cannot abrogate its responsibility for delegated authority.